yoyowallet/slate/source/includes/_consumers.md

 Note - in our playground environment we are connected to the Stripe sandbox, so make sure you use <a href='https://stripe.com/docs/testing'>Stripe's test card numbers</a>
 </aside>

 > The above command returns JSON structured like this.
-The "id" field is your passcode "id":
+The "id" field is your card "id":

 ```json
 {